sstone/akka-amqp-proxies/README.md

 </dependencies>
 ```

-* version 1.0-SNAPSHOT is compatible with Scala 2.9.2 and Akka 2.0.3
+From version 1.1X on, snapshots are published to https://oss.sonatype.org/content/repositories/snapshots/ and releases
+are synced to Maven Central

-* version 1.1-SNAPSHOT (master branch) is compatible with Scala 2.9.2 and Akka 2.0.3
+* version 1.1-SNAPSHOT (master branch) is compatible with Scala 2.9.2 and Akka 2.0.5
 * version 1.1-SNAPSHOT (scala2.10 branch) is compatible with Scala 2.10 and Akka 2.1.0

 ## Calculator demo